 Welcome To The African Nova Scotian Community Calendar of Events.
 A list of events year-round.

-If you would like to submit an event please complete the online form by clicking on the add event button and your submission will be reviewed and posted within 1 week.
+If you would like to submit an event please complete the online form by clicking on the add event button and your submission will be reviewed and posted within 2 business days.

 - This event has passed.